Deep Image-based Illumination Harmonization: Introduction

-To produce harmonized illumination for the inserted object, inspired by spatial attention learning~\cite{2020An, Islam:CVPR2020, Zhang:ICME2020, Zhang:TCSVT2021, Islam:AAAI2021, Hu:TIP2021, Vasu:WACV2020} and adversarial learning ~\cite{goodfellow2014generative,2017Wasserstein}, we propose a novel learning-based scene inference algorithm named SI-GAN.
-SI-GAN takes a naive composite image with shadow-free object as well as inserted object mask as input, and makes full use of multi-scale attention mechanisms and adversarial learning to directly infer mapping relationship between the inserted foreground object and corresponding background environment.SI-GAN edits object illumination according to the proposed illumination exchange mechanism in parallel network, and can directly generate plausible the object shadows, illumination to make the image more harmonious and realistic.
-Compared with the previous methods ~\cite{Karsch2014Automatic,2015An,2018An}, our work avoids explicit inverse rendering, e.g. complicated geometry, illumination and reflectance estimation, and directly achieves high-quality harmonized object illumination editing results.
-A visual example is shown in Figure~\ref{fig:introduction}.
-Our main contributions are summarized as follows: \begin{itemize} \item We construct the first large-scale, high-quality image illumination harmonization dataset IH, which consists of 89,898 image six-tuples with a diversity of real-world background scenes and 3D object models. \item We propose a novel deep learning-based scene inference algorithm named SI-GAN, a multi-task collaborative network, which can directly perform illumination harmonization editing for the inserted object without explicit inverse rendering. \item Extensive experiments show that the proposed SI-GAN can effectively achieve high-quality image illumination harmonization and significantly outperforms existing state-of-the-art methods. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We construct the first large-scale, high-quality image illumination harmonization dataset IH, which consists of 89,898 image six-tuples with a diversity of real-world background scenes and 3D object models. \item We propose a novel deep learning-based scene illumination harmonization GAN framework named DIH-GAN, which is a multi-task collaborative network and can directly perform illumination harmonization editing for the inserted object without explicit inverse rendering. \item Extensive experiments show that the proposed DIH-GAN can effectively achieve high-quality image illumination harmonization and significantly outperform existing state-of-the-art methods. \end{itemize}